15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 Columnar Peperomia, Pearly Peperomia, Peperomia columella

-Pearly Peperomia also called Columnar Peperomia is a succulent plant which bears fleshy upright stems from which arise tightly packed, alternately arranged succulent leaves.
+Pearly Peperomia also called Columnar Peperomia is a succulent plant which bears fleshy, upright stems from which arise tightly-packed, alternately-arranged, horseshoe-shaped, bright-green, succulent leaves.

 14. Peperomia Ginny (Peperomia clusiifolia)